Blog

 Compliance

-While RBAC has many benefits, it also has some limitations to be aware of:
+While RBAC has many advantages, it also comes with some limitations.

 Role explosion